Did you know that a single aquatic plant can make a huge difference in your freshwater fish tank?

 8. Foxtail Plant – Ceratophyllum demersum

-The Foxtail Plant, also known in the hobby as Hornwort, is another great floater, that controls ammonia and nitrate while it successfully fights off some types of aquarium algae.
+The Foxtail Plant, also known in the hobby as Hornwort, is another great floater, that controls ammonia and high nitrate thus successfully fighting off some types of aquarium algae.

 Research suggests that it can even strip your tap water from toxic metals.